 Virtual Hypnotherapy

 Cognitive Behavioral Therapy, CBT, helps you perceive the things that bother you in a different light so that you won't feel so physically or emotionally unbalanced.
+Whatever you need help with, Google Search a cure for it and you will find CBT at the top of the list.
+I use CBT before each hypnosis session as well as with those who cannot or prefer not to be hypnotized.

 The mind controls the body.
 If it is your mind that is making you feel physically sick or mentally unbalanced, then it is your mind that can make you healthy again.
 And when your willpower isn't working effectively, then hypnosis will help.
 However, don't expect years of what you're going through to disappear in one session.
-On average, 3 sessions per week for 2 weeks make hypnosis the most effective for permanent or at least long-lasting change.
+On average, 3 sessions per week for 2 weeks makes hypnosis the most effective for long-lasting change.
 There is no such thing as a one visit cure just as there is no such thing as one pill from a bottle of pills is all you need.

-Virtual Sessions are conducted once you have headphones or earbuds like in the picture above, a place to prop up your phone or laptop so that you don't have to hold it, a comfortable chair or sofa to lean back in and a very quiet room with no distractions, children screaming, phones ringing, or a loved one telling you dinner's ready.
+Virtual sessions are conducted once you have headphones or earbuds like in the picture above, a place to prop up your phone or laptop so that you don't have to hold it, a comfortable chair or sofa to lean back in and a very quiet room with no distractions, children screaming, phones ringing, or a loved one telling you dinner's ready.

 What exactly is hypnosis?
 The word hypnosis was originally created to describe the process you put yourself through in order to fall asleep, named after the Greek god Hypnos, the god of sleep.
 It's lying in bed and letting go of all the thoughts and stresses of the day, eventually limiting your thoughts to how warm the blanket feels around you or how soft the pillow feels beneath your head, and without even realizing it, you drift off to sleep.